TShelton41/SimpleAuthentication/README.md

 ## These are the instructions to further develop your app

 1. We have already reset the app
 2. After you hit start and you get errors.
 Make sure you add Clerk to your project.
-You can signup for Clerk here, [text](https://clerk.com/).
+You can signup for Clerk, [here](https://clerk.com/).

 ```bash
    npm install @clerk/clerk-expo